keptenkurk/Mobotix-tools/README.md

 In these cases the -v option is valuable since we can verify the merging of the parameter to avoid rubbish being send to the camera's.
 Files can have any name.
 The devicelist file is a CSV file with ";" as a separator and starts with a header line.
+NOTE: Parameters can only be supplied in columns additional to the IP column (the first "IP" column cannot be used as a parameter).

 When programming a single camera without parameters instead of a camera device list (the -l option) a single IP can be passed with the -d option like: